georgehua/energy-consumption-prediction/README.md

 For this project the host provided the 2016 electricity used data for more than 1000 building across the world, and ask competitors to predict the next two year's meter readings.
 Then the host is able to obtain best modeling solutions that can be used to predict future savings of the energy after ECM installation.

-This project is meaningful because With better estimates of these energy-saving investments, large scale investors and financial institutions will be more inclined to invest in this area to enable progress in building efficiencies.
+This project is meaningful because with better estimates of these energy-saving investments, large scale investors and financial institutions will be more inclined to invest in this area to enable progress in building efficiencies.

 ---------------